Supply Chain Intelligence

 The corporate logistics layer — who runs the infrastructure

-Three of the world's largest logistics corporations run dedicated humanitarian divisions — not as CSR gestures but as structured operational programmes integrated with UN and NGO partners.
-They provide the infrastructure humanitarian organisations cannot build alone: pre-positioned warehouses, trained rapid-response teams, and freight coordination at crisis scale.
+Three of the world's largest logistics corporations run dedicated humanitarian divisions — structured operational programmes integrated with UN and NGO partners.
+They extend the infrastructure available to humanitarian organisations: pre-positioned warehouses, trained rapid-response teams, and freight coordination at crisis scale.

 DHL Group